-Chargifi will be opening in the historic Ormeau Baths building, now a co-working space and startup hub in partnership with Barclays Eagle Labs.
+Chargifi will take up residence in the historic Ormeau Baths building, now a co-working space and startup hub in partnership with Barclays Eagle Labs.
 The company, headquartered in London, will take advantage of the high level of talent from both Queen’s University and the University of Ulster, with the ongoing support of Invest NI.

-Chargifi’s expansion, after already doubling the size of their workforce in 2018, is just one of a number of signs that wireless charging technology is here to stay.
-With Apple, Samsung, Google and Huawei all coming out with major announcements about products capable of wireless charging during 2018, by the end of 2019 there will be close to one billion devices capable of wireless charging in the hands of consumers.
-Chargifi had already capitalised on the opportunity in 2018, securing investment from Hewlett Packard Enterprise and forming strategic partnerships with Belkin and Ingram Micro in the USA, SABA Hospitality in Asia, Westcoast in the UK along with many more worldwide.
+Chargifi’s expansion, after already doubling their workforce in 2018, is just one of a number of signs that demand for wireless charging is burgeoning.
+With Apple, Samsung, Google and Huawei all making major announcements of wireless charging ready devices during 2018, by the end of 2019 there will be close to one billion devices capable of wireless charging in the hands of consumers.
+This recent expansion news is on the back of a string of moves in 2018 by Chargifi, securing investment from Hewlett Packard Enterprise and forming strategic partnerships with Belkin worldwide and Ingram Micro in the North American market, SABA Hospitality in Asia, Westcoast in the UK.

 Chargifi has deployed SmartSpots around the world and counts global brands such as Amazon, Pret A Manger, Grand Hyatt, Hilton, Marriott and WeWork among its customers.